Oberlin Family History

 In the autumn of 1776, during the siege of New York, Washington established his headquarters in the Morris-Jumel Mansion in Brooklyn.
 Another family member, Peter Wyckoff served in the New York Militia and was at the Battle of Long Island.
 According to his pension record, he “…acted as sentry before the door of the house in which Gen. Washington was…” Given the Oberlins were also serving in New York during this time, they too may have been delegated to such sentry duty.

 General Washington was also known to frequent Curtis and Peter Grubb’s iron works in Lancaster.
 Colonel Peter Grubb was the first commander of the Oberlin’s militia battalion.
 The Oberlins may have therefore been involved with the General as a result of their militia duties.
 Also, Captain Henry Schaeffer (Schaefferstown) was reputed as “close” to George Washington.
-While it’s uncertain to what extent, it’s evident the Oberlins had the distinct opportunity to serve the General in some personal capacity.
+While it’s uncertain to what extent, it’s evident the Oberlins likely had the distinct opportunity to serve the General in some personal capacity.

 For three generations, the Oberlins were typical Pennsylvania “Dutch” farmers.
 They lived in the heart of German America and probably spoke German as well as, or better than, they spoke English.
 (How convenient for communicating with the Hessian prisoners.)
 It is mostly in these generations that the names Oberly and Oberle are found instead of Oberlin.
 The German pronunciation is ‘Oh-bare-leen.’

 Sergeant Adam Oberlin (born 31 May 1745) and his wife Mary “Eve” Ensminger were the first Oberlins to move west from Lancaster County.
 In about 1795, they moved to Hopewell Township, Cumberland County, Pennsylvania.
 In 1811, they followed their son Frederick to Stark County, Ohio.
 Adam and Eve were among the pioneers of Tuscarawas Township, Stark County.
 Adam’s handwritten will is dated 6 March 1825.
 He’s buried in Stanwood Cemetery near Massillon.
 A brass grave marker, placed several decades later, denotes his year of death as 1812.
-Eve is allegedly buried beside Adam, but without a marker.
+Eve died 13 March 1824 and is allegedly buried beside Adam, but without a marker.

 As was common during the period, many families within the same community would intermarry and migrate with each other.
 This was certainly true among the Oberlin, Wagoner and Shilling families.
 The same names are found in Lancaster and Cumberland, Pennsylvania; Stark, Richland and Williams, Ohio; Dekalb and Steuben, Indiana.